samharrison7/cplot/README.md

                         plot format, same convention as pyplot.plot() fmt argument.
 Can be list where each item is format for different y column
+  -gb GROUPBY, --groupby GROUPBY
+                        column to group data by.
+Pandas groupby() is applied internally
+  -a AGG, --agg AGG     numpy function to aggregate grouped table by mean,
+                        median, sum, std or cumsum.
+Defaults to mean

 ```

 ### The simplest example